Platitudes are loathsome!

-According to the Cambridge English Dictionary, a platitude is defined as “a statement that has been repeated so often that it is meaningless.”
+According to the Cambridge English Dictionary, a platitude is defined as “a statement that has been repeated so often that is meaningless.”
 And I might add ridiculously incomplete.

 Can a society be truly civilized without a two-way channel of open-hearted giving AND grateful receiving?